 For Faculty: Handling Honor Code Issues

+Honor Code violations of academic honesty pertain to actions that occur within the realm of class deliverables, tests, team projects, presentations, papers, grading and attendance records, communication with the professor, and communication with other students.
 Academic violations of the Honor Code include but are not limited to: plagiarism, cheating, unauthorized possession or disposition of academic materials, and misrepresentation.
-Definitions of these violations are defined in the Honor Code segment of the Student Handbook.
+Definitions of these violations are defined in the Honor Code section of the Student Handbook.

-Professional behavior violations of the Honor Code include but are not limited to: actions related to seeking an unfair advantage over other members of a group or other groups; representing yourself or your group in a manner that does not communicate a truthful representation of the facts; disrespecting the personal rights or property rights of others, disrupting the educational process, and representing yourself in an unprofessional manner.
+Honor Code violations of professional behavior pertain to a student’s conduct within the educational process, learning environment, use of University facilities and resources, group process and team responsibilities, student activities, school guests, client interactions, on-campus and off-campus events, internship supervisors, places of employment, career management activities, and communication with others, etc. Professional behavior violations of the Honor Code include but are not limited to: actions related to seeking an unfair advantage over other members of a group or other groups; representing yourself or your group in a manner that does not communicate a truthful representation of the facts; showing disrespect for the personal rights or property rights of others, disrupting the educational process, and representing yourself in an unprofessional manner.

 A discussion of expected academic and professional behaviors of Atkinson School students is available in the segment of the Student Handbook titled "Expectations of Academic and Professional Behavior."

 In the absence of a specific policy or regulation within the area of academic honesty or professional behavior, the Honor Code standards of excellence are the default Atkinson School policy.
 As such, students are expected to: